ajikamaludin/SimpleSentimentAnalistics/README.md

 3. create and import database sentiment.sql
 4. configure env file to configure database connection

-nb: if something didn't work maybe something not support or not update anymore, please be fix by your self
+nb: if something didn't work maybe something not support or not update anymore, please fix it by yourself